Puttrix/Trafficinator/README.md

 # Run with verbose logs and stop after 50 visits
 LOG_LEVEL=DEBUG MAX_TOTAL_VISITS=50 CONCURRENCY=5 docker compose up --build --abort-on-container-exit

-# After run: check visitor log / Outlinks / Downloads in Matomo and container logs
+# After run: check visitor log / Outlinks / Downloads / Events in Matomo and container logs
 docker compose logs matomo_loadgen
 ```

-If outlinks/downloads still don't appear in Matomo, check the Matomo server access logs for `matomo.php` requests and verify the querystring contains `link=` or `download=` and a `urlref=` parameter.
+If outlinks/downloads/events still don't appear in Matomo, check the Matomo server access logs for `matomo.php` requests and verify the querystring contains the expected parameters:
+- Outlinks: `link=` and `urlref=` parameters
+- Downloads: `download=` and `urlref=` parameters
+- Custom Events: `e_c=`, `e_a=`, `e_n=` parameters (and optional `e_v=`)

 ### Behavior guarantees

-The load generator now enforces a few guarantees that help Matomo classify events correctly:
+The load generator enforces several guarantees that help Matomo classify events correctly:

-- Outlinks, Downloads and Site Search will never be the *first* action in a visit.
+- **Never first action**: Outlinks, Downloads, Site Search, and Custom Events will never be the *first* action in a visit.
 A regular pageview always precedes any of these events (when the visit contains multiple pageviews).
-- For outlink and download hits the generator sets `urlref` to the page URL that contained the link/download.
+- **Proper attribution**: For outlink and download hits the generator sets `urlref` to the page URL that contained the link/download.
 This improves Matomo's ability to attribute and display the click/download in the Outlinks/Downloads reports.
-- Download entries that are configured as relative paths are converted to fully-qualified URLs using the page's base URL before being sent to Matomo.
+- **URL normalization**: Download entries that are configured as relative paths are converted to fully-qualified URLs using the page's base URL before being sent to Matomo.
+- **Event compliance**: Custom events use Matomo's standard event tracking parameters and include proper referrer information for accurate attribution.

 These changes are implemented in `matomo-load-baked/loader.py`.
-Use the debug script and container logs (see above) to verify requests include `urlref`, `link`, or `download` as expected.
+Use the debug script and container logs (see above) to verify requests include the expected parameters for each event type.

 ### Daily cap behavior (MAX_TOTAL_VISITS)